Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 2. on a roadway with unobstructed pavement of sufficient width for two or more lanes of vehicles moving lawfully in the direction being traveled by the overtaking vehicle.

 3. The operator of a vehicle may overtake and pass another vehicle on the right only under conditions permitting safe movement.
-The movement may not be made by driving off the pavement or main-traveled portion of the roadway.
+The movement may not be made by driving off the pavement or the main-traveled portion of the roadway.

 AAA says Montana law requires drivers approaching a stationary emergency vehicle displaying flashing lights, including towing and recovery vehicles, traveling in the same direction, to vacate the lane closest if safe and possible to do so, or slow to a safe speed.

-If on a highway with a speed limit 50mph or greater, the driver must slow by at least 20mph below the posted speed limit.
+If on a highway with a speed limit of 50mph or greater, the driver must slow by at least 20mph below the posted speed limit.

 Speed Limit Laws